gitacloots/1d_systems/readme.md

 With this object, the properties are computed using jellium._diel_properties().
 It is also possible to add only specific dielectric function.
 The diagram below summarize how the different quantities are computed.

 ![image](diagram_eq.png)

+Most of the routines are defined in diel_1D.py, while tools.py is a series of convenient functions (Fourier transforms, vector manipulation, etc...). vis_help.py is a series of figure template to simplify the visualozation of the results.

+Two scripts still have to be uploaded: an SCF algorithm and a script to automatize the analyzes of a system with respect to a given parameter (pot, dens or qp).

+### Installation

+The scripts are build using python 3.11.
+The requirements.txt file include the installation of jupyter lab.
+If you don't want to install the jupyter lab, here is the list of the essential python packages to install and/or upload to run the code:

+- numpy 2.1.0 (compatible version with numba)
+- numba 0.61.0 (to compile the most time consuming steps of the computation)
+- plotly 5.24.1 (to produce the figures of the results)
+- dash 2.18.2 (optional; needed for the application summerizing the results, still to be added in the repository)

+### Examples

+TO DO

+###